-We have discussed the flexibility cost formulation for individual DERs.
-This section focuses on the aggregator's perspective, namely the model and cost for the aggregated flexibility, which provides the bidding information of aggregators in the DSO flexibility market.
+We have discussed the flexibility cost formulation of individual DERs.
+This section focuses on the aggregator's perspective, namely the model and cost for the aggregated flexibility, which the aggregators should report to the DSO.
 We denote the set of DERs in the aggregator as \(\mathcal K\), indexed by \(k\), and the power vector of the \(k\)-th DER as \(\mathbf{p}_k \in \mathbb{R}^T\).
 Hence, the aggregated power is \(\mathbf{P} \triangleq \sum\nolimits_{k\in\mathcal K}\mathbf{p}_k\).
 The aggregated flexibility model refers to the feasible region of \(\mathbf{P}\).
 Given the individual flexibility constraints \eqref{eq:power_deviation}-\eqref{eq:power_energy_relationship}, the aggregated flexibility, as derived in our previous works \cite{wen2022aggregate} and \cite{wen2023improved}, can be formulated as follows: